 Unless you wanted a hair dryer!
 There was also a table full of Ax gift sets.

-We started in 3-5 area for their five-year-old daughter.
+We started in the 3-5 area for their five-year-old daughter.
 Nearly everything was three points and there were some nice one-point things, too, so that 11 points went a long way and she is going to be one happy little girl on Christmas.

 Games and crafts.
 There was also a whole display of just Frozen things.